GeLuzhou/Dynamic-GSG/README.md

 ### TODO List
 - [ ]  Realese supplementary experimental materials of Language-guided Object Retrieval on the Replica dataset.

+If our work is successfully accepted：

-- [ ]  Update detailed tutorial for DynamicGSG.
+- [ ]  Update detailed tutorial and code for DynamicGSG.
 - [ ]  Open source deployment code using realsense d455.